Kanishk-K-A/Data-Encryption-Algorithm-for-Securing-Big-Data/README.md

 ---
 ## Overview

+⚠️ This project is currently a work in progress.

 This project simulates a secure Hadoop-like environment using Python, demonstrating how data can be safely stored and retrieved using encryption, key management, and user authentication.

 It implements a simplified version of: